JollyRocketts/2D-Game-in-Java/README.md

 Controls: P1 moves using WASD and P2 moves using UP,LEFT,DOWN,RIGHT ARROW Keys.

 The game has a scorestreak system which means that your score exponentially increases with each coin you pickup before your opponent.
 If your opponent picks up a coin, then your scorestreak will reset.

+The game is entirely made in Java using Swing.